michalcsampai/Console_Snake_-C/README.md

 Console Snake in C

-A snake Game made in C, made compatible with both linux and Windows platforms
+A snake Game made in C, made compatible with both linux and Windows platforms.

+Use WASD for movement.